akielaries/NAU-CYB410/README.md

 # Overview
-Repository for CYB 410 Secure Software taught by Professor Sarah Assiri, taking a look at many topics related to security.
+Repository for CYB 410 Secure Software taught by Professor Sarah Assiri FALL2022, taking a look at many topics related to security.
 This repo mostly serves as a workspace to display my reports on malware for the class that I spent some free time on.
 This class dives into topics related to: